009MHz/API_test_example/README.md

 This test checks that the `first_name` field in the response body is correct by comparing it to the value of the `first_name` environment variable.
 - *Test 4: User "***last name***" is correct* <br>
 This test checks that the `last_name` field in the response body is correct by comparing it to the value of the `last_name` environment variable.

+## 3. Update Account
+### Response Validation
+This script contains tests to validate the response from a request.

+- *Test 1: Request is succeed* <br>
+This test checks that the request was successful by verifying that the response status code is 200.

+Test 2: Response delay is accepted
+This test checks that the response time is within an acceptable range by verifying that the response time is below 700 milliseconds.

+Contents Response Validation
+This script contains tests to validate the contents of the response body.

+Test 1: Response body contains 'updated'
+This test checks that the response body contains the string 'updated'.

+Test 2: Updated response value is not empty
+This test checks that the 'updatedAt' field in the response body is not empty.

+Parsing the updated value into environment variables This script contains code to parse the request body and store the values in environment variables.

+The script first parses the request body as a JSON object and stores it in the "requestBody" variable.
+It then uses the pm.environment.set() function to set the values of the "gender" and "job" environment variables.

+This script is useful for storing values from the request body in environment variables, which can be used in subsequent requests or tests.